mediastandardstrust/superfastmatch/README.md

     make check

-to run the currently lonely unit test for the index code.
+to run the unit tests for the code.

 Build
 -----